SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_419bd705-fa61-496c-94fa-28d6c1f2e2a8_do_not_edit_manually.md

     - **Effort:** elementary

+??? abstract "ProxyShell Exchange Suspicious Paths"

+    Detects suspicious calls to Exchange resources, in locations related to webshells observed in campaigns using this vulnerability.

+    - **Effort:** elementary

+??? abstract "PsExec Process"

+    Detects PsExec execution, command line which contains pstools or installation of the PsExec service.
+PsExec is a SysInternals which can be used to execute a program on another computer.
+The tool is as much used by attackers as by administrators.

+    - **Effort:** advanced

 ??? abstract "Python Exfiltration Tools"

     Python has some built-in modules or library that could be installed and later be used as exflitration tool by an attacker

+    - **Effort:** advanced

+??? abstract "RDP Session Discovery"

+    Detects use of RDP session discovery via qwinsta or quser.
+Used by some threat actors to know if someone is working via RDP on a server.

     - **Effort:** advanced